 The 4 Best Supplements For Your Gut Issues — And Those To Totally Avoid

-Pharmacy shelves are practically groaning under the weight of new stomach health meds.
-But some deliver more hype than help.
-Here, which to swallow and which to skip…
+Pharmacy shelves are practically groaning under the weight of a variety of stomach health meds.
+However, some deliver more hype than help.
+If you’ve been experiencing gut problems, check out which to swallow and which to skip.

 1. For Long-Term Health

 Take This: Probiotics